- Home

 - How long does it last?

 Many people diagnosed with cancer notice changes in the way they think and remember information.
-This is known as cancer-related cognitive impairment, but people may also call it “cancer fog”, “chemo brain” or “brain fog”.
-However, people who have never had chemotherapy can also experience changes.
+This is called cancer-related cognitive impairment, but people may also call it “cancer fog”, “chemo brain” or “brain fog”.
+Even people who have never had chemotherapy can experience this.

-Many changes in how the brain works (cognitive function) are a normal part of getting older.
-Cancer- related cognitive impairment is different, and it can happen quite suddenly.
-It is important to seek help early if this happens.
+While changes in how the brain works (cognitive function) can be a normal part of getting older, cancer-related cognitive impairment is different.
+It can also happen quite suddenly.
+If you notice any changes, speak to your doctor.

 You may find it hard to: